Sunday 3rd December 2023,

 We have worked with top soloists including Boris Giltburg, Alina Ibragimova, Thomas Gould, Lawrence Power, Tim Hugh, Piers Lane, Janice Watson and Benjamin Grosvenor.
-At the moment we do not have a principal conductor, but are inviting top guest conductors to work with us.

 There is a waiting list for most of the sections, but we welcome guests and new players even if you may not be able to play in all the concerts.
 Double basses and Violas are particularly welcome!!